 Time Limits to Start a Lawsuit

-A statute of limitation sets a time limit on how long you have to start a lawsuit from the date of the medical malpractice.
-If the lawsuit is not started within the time period, then your lawsuit is barred regardless of its merits.
+A statute of limitation sets a time limit on how long you have to start a Minnesota medical malpractice lawsuit.
+If your lawsuit is not started within the time period, then your lawsuit may be barred regardless of its merits.

-In Minnesota, there are different statutes of limitations for medical malpractice cases.
-The limitation period will vary depending on whether you are an adult or a minor and whether the patient died as a result of the malpractice.
-Determining the statute of limitations in any given case requires a detailed analysis of the facts and law, but as a general rule that statutes of limitations for Minnesota medical malpractice cases are as follows:
+In Minnesota, there are different statutes of limitations for medical malpractice depending on whether you are an adult or a minor and whether the patient died as a result of the malpractice.
+Determining the statute of limitations in any given case requires a detailed analysis of the facts and law, but as a general rule the statutes of limitations for Minnesota medical malpractice cases are as follows:

-Adults: If you were age 18 or older at the the time of the malpractice, you have four years from the date of the malpractice to commence suit.
+Adults: If you were age 18 or older at the the time of the malpractice, you have four years from the date you first suffered any harm from the malpractice to commence suit.